PR AND BLOGGER ETHICS: I talked to a reporter about blogs and PR -- I

 competes with that of the actual occurrences on the scheduled date.

-into new frontiers.
-Technology in the early 1960s was primitive, and
+has expanded into new frontiers.
+Technology in the early 1960s was

-favored live or minimally-produced television news; as a result, that
+primitive, and favored live or minimally-produced television news; as a

-medium acquired a reputation for realism and immediacy that print
+result, that medium acquired a reputation for realism and immediacy

-reporting lacked.
-A print story could be made up, but an image on
+that print reporting lacked.
+A print story could be made up, but an

 network-quality television studios, and when videotape is sold at